GSA/fpki-guides/_announcements/01_apple_common_removal.md

 {% include alert-info.html content="This announcement will be updated as more information and additional procedures become available.
 Please watch for additional updates from the Federal PKI listservs, ICAM listservs, and the ICAM Subcommittee." %}

-Starting in **September-October 2018**, government users of Apple iOS, macOS, and tvOS devices will receive errors when encountering instances of a Federal PKI CA-issued certificate.
+Starting in the release of macOS Mojave, iOS 12, and tvOS 12 (estimated release timeline of **September-October 2018**), government users of Apple devices will receive errors when encountering instances of a Federal PKI CA-issued certificate.
 You can mitigate the impact for government intranets and the government-furnished Apple devices.

 {% include alert-info.html content="The FPKIPA has also elected to remove the Federal Common Policy CA root certificate from Microsoft's Trust Store." %}